ben-ng/gaggle/README.md

 #### Event: appended

-Emitted whenever an entry is appended to the node's log.
+Emitted by a leader whenever an entry is appended (but not committed) to its log.

 ```js
 g.on('appended', function (entry, index) {